 I thought to myself, "this is too soon!
 I am not ready for this!
 It's happening too fast!
 I need time to transition!"
 They hadn't even checked my dilation yet!
 But there was no time to check, no time to process, my body was already pushing and I couldn't stop it.
 For the first time in a labor my body tried to resist what was happening and tried to fight everything that was happening instead of working with the labor and relaxing into it.
 Everything in me wanted to run away but I had no choice.

 My first labor was 7 hours total, 1.5 hrs of pushing.
-This one was 4.5hrs total, maybe 10 minutes of pushing, and baby was born 40 minutes after arriving.
+This one was 4.5 hours total, maybe 10 minutes of pushing, and baby was born 40 minutes after arriving at the birth center.
 Since I never got checked during my labor I'll never know but I think it was a situation where I went from 5 or 6cm to 10cm in just a few moments.
 It's true when they say that short labors are all the intensity of a long labor packed into the shorter amount of time.
-I feel like my mind had to process the insanity of what just happened for many hours.
+I feel like it took a long time for my mind to process how quickly everything happened.

-Having these beautiful photos (and video!) of my birth have really helped me to process it.
+Having these beautiful photos (and video!) of my birth have really helped me to process.
 They also make me so incredibly happy and thankful to have such an artistic and well composed story of one of the most incredible experiences of my life!
+Kadi Vail perfectly captured the joy we felt in getting to meet our son and I am grateful to have these memories to go back to over and over as he grows up.
+When he becomes an adult, to show him these photos and say, this is the day we met you!
+The day our love deepened and our family grew in joy.

 I felt so loved and supported by my birth team and will forever be grateful that I didn't have to do it alone.
 It was far from the birth and the timing than I expected, but it was just what we needed.